rishabh477/womenFoundation/README.md

 # womenFoundation
-This project is website to create an organisation for women
+This project is website for women organisation